FundAdminChain/pilotinduction/Documents/README.md

 3.Introduction to FAC
 4.The changing face of fund servicing (FAC info slide)
 5.FAC Product Overview - a short introduction to key features of the FAC operating model
-6.Tech Summary - Introducing the FAC system and its architecture
+6.Tech Summary - Introducing the FAC system and its architecture 7.Corda Key Concepts -  A series of bite sized videos explaining key concepts

 [**Return to main page**](https://github.com/FundAdminChain/induction)